TrellixVulnTeam/swahilipython_SCMU/Doc/reference/executionmodel.rst

 :dfn:`Names` refer to objects.
 Names are introduced by name binding operations.

-.. index:: single: from; import statement
+.. index:: single: kutoka; agiza statement

-The following constructs bind names: formal parameters to functions, :keyword:`import` statements, class and function definitions (these bind the class or function name in the defining block), and targets that are identifiers if occurring in an assignment, :keyword:`for` loop header, or after :keyword:`!as` in a :keyword:`with` statement or :keyword:`except` clause.
+The following constructs bind names: formal parameters to functions, :keyword:`import` statements, kundi and function definitions (these bind the kundi or function name in the defining block), and targets that are identifiers if occurring in an assignment, :keyword:`for` loop header, or after :keyword:`!as` in a :keyword:`with` statement or :keyword:`except` clause.
 The :keyword:`!import` statement
-of the form ``from ... import *`` binds all names defined in the imported module, except those beginning with an underscore.
+of the form ``kutoka ... agiza *`` binds all names defined in the imported module, except those beginning with an underscore.
 This form may only be used at the module level.

 A target occurring in a :keyword:`del` statement is also considered bound for this purpose (though the actual semantics are to unbind the name).

-Each assignment or import statement occurs within a block defined by a class or function definition or at the module level (the top-level code block).
+Each assignment or agiza statement occurs within a block defined by a kundi or function definition or at the module level (the top-level code block).

 .. index:: pair: free; variable